chadsansing/airlock-campaign/gm-resources/session-planning/session-5.md

 ### Conflict

 The PCs decide where to go next.
-A frigate-sized exotic matter vessel braks off the planet to intercept the PCs wherever they decide to go.
+A destroyer-sized exotic matter vessel braks off the planet to intercept the PCs wherever they decide to go.

 Chop 4.
 Crazy weapons like disc-rounds that expand into rings, opening holes in the *Ibis Feather's* hull.